algolia/kubernetes-hands-on/18-stateful-set/README.md

 ## `kubeval`

-It is a tool to validate your k8s YAML files: <https://github.com/garethr/kubeval>
+It is a tool to validate your Kubernetes YAML files: <https://github.com/garethr/kubeval>

 The easiest integration is with `docker run`, if you files are in the directory `kubernetes`